mybest

 Factory Reset and Eco Mode turned off

-Note that individual products may vary, and the screen may have variations in color and brightness, so these numbers may be different from your device.
+Note that individual products may vary, and the screen may have variations in color and brightness so that these numbers may be different from your device.

 Also, color temperature settings may vary by manufacturer, and D65 is not an absolute standard.